CET Chinese Language in Beijing

 Previous Chinese language study is not required.
 Students planning to stay in China for more than six months are required to take an HIV for entry into the country.
 Students must enroll in an appropriate-level Chinese language course.

 Strong Mandarin Chinese language program (includes one-on-one language tutorials, supplementary classes for each level, language practical & ethnographic projects).
 Full-time Chinese language pledge required.
+The application requirements can be found on the CET website.

 Students take one intensive course which teaches the four main language skills: reading, writing, speaking and listening.
 Supplementary classes such as one-on-one language tutorials, one-on-two drills, television and writing.
 Elective classes such as newspaper, business or literature.
 Each week a portion of class time is devoted to preparing relevant vocabulary and background material for that weekend’s activity or excursion.
 Some students participate in language “practica”, wherein they practice their Chinese outside the classroom.
 Class attendance is mandatory.